-- Total bus usage in England fell by around 1.3% in 2012/13 due to a levelling of usage in London and continuation of the long-term downward trend in usage outside London
+- total bus usage in England fell by around 1.3% in the year ending 2013 due to a levelling of usage in London and continuation of the long-term downward trend in usage outside London

-Comparing Q1 (January to March) 2013 with the previous quarter, there was a 1.3% decrease in seasonally adjusted bus passenger journeys in England.
+Comparing January to March 2013 with the previous quarter, there was a 1.3% decrease in seasonally adjusted bus passenger journeys in England.
 Quarter on quarter changes should be interpreted with caution, however.

 Bus Fares Index